Meteor and the Mighty Monster Trucks

-Bigfoot Presents: Meteor and the Mighty Monster Trucks is an animated television series created by David Snyder and Bill Gross, and produced by Toronto based animation studio, Big Bang Digital Studios, Endgame Entertainment, and CCI Entertainment, which aired from September 23, 2006, to October 11, 2008, on Discovery Kids.
+Meteor and the Mighty Monster Trucks is an animated preschool television series created by David Snyder and Bill Gross.
+The series aired from September 25, 2006, to July 1, 2008, on Discovery Kids and TLC.
+The series is produced by Bigfoot, Inc., RC2 Corporation, Big Bang Digital Studios, Endgame Entertainment, and CCI Entertainment in association with Discovery Kids and Cartoon Network UK.
 It presented the fictional adventures of anthropomorphic monster trucks with the personalities of younger children.

-In 2007, Bigfoot Presents: Meteor and the Mighty Monster Trucks was nominated for an Emmy Award in the Outstanding Special Class Animated Programs category.
+In 2007, the series was nominated for an Emmy Award in the Outstanding Special Class Animated Programs category.
 Head writers credited on the show were Ken Cuperus, Alice Prodanou and Dave Dias.
 Voices were recorded in Toronto, Ontario, Canada.

 Plot

-Episodes take place in the fictional town of Crushington Park, especially in a practice arena full of obstacles and cars to destroy.
-The reference to Bigfoot (the original monster truck) appears to be a late addition to the program.
-The pilot episode "Race Relations" does not have the character LT (Bigfoot's son), but instead has a tow truck named Hook who also has a profile on the official website.
-The official website also includes a video from a pre-Bigfoot version of the pilot episode with a different theme song.
+Episodes take place in the fictional place of Crushington Park, especially in a practice arena full of obstacles and cars to destroy.
+The reference to Bigfoot (the original monster truck) was mentioned later in the program.
+The first premiere episode "Race Relations" does not have the character LT (Bigfoot's son), but instead has a tow truck named Hook who also has a profile on the official website.